The Envisalink integrationIntegrations connect and integrate Home Assistant with your devices, services, and more.

-The IP address of the Envisalink device on your home network.
+The IP address or hostname (host.fqdn.tld) of the Envisalink device on your home network.

 Which password to authenticate with when connecting to the device.
+This must be the password for connceting directly to the device and not the password for your EyezOn account.
 EVL3 only works with max.
 6 characters.

 Your alarm panel’s code, for authenticating user input during arm/disarm.
 If you do not provide this value, the integration will prompt the user to enter the code at runtime.

 This is a periodic heartbeat signal (measured in seconds) sent to your Envisalink board to keep it from restarting.
 This is required for DSC and Honeywell systems.